viruscamp/vue-cli-plugin-auto-import-tags/ReadMe.md

 ```javascript
 import {Breadcrumb as ABreadcrumb} from 'ant-design-vue'
 ```
-It try to import ant-design-vue/es/a-breadcrumb
+It tries to import ant-design-vue/es/a-breadcrumb